tcolgate/tcolgate.github.io/content/photography/living-with-the-intrepid-enlarger.md

   So much so that you can't assume that 3 1s exposures are equivalent to 1 3s exposure.
 This is much less of a problem with phosphorous coated LEDs that have warm up/down times of around 1us.
+- If you own the compact enlarger you can buy the 4x5 kit without the timer which saves some money.
+The 4x5 light is Graflock compatible so can work with most 4x5 cameras, as long as you can securely vertically mount it.

 I've divided the tips into three categories: